 At Lowtown, oracy is interwoven across the entire curriculum with a real emphasis on effective discussion.
 Our progressive “talk rules” have been introduced to develop speaking across school.
 Each week a Votes for Schools talk stimulus is introduced (and sent home via the newsletter) which draws upon current issues which affect our children and the world around them.
-Children are encouraged to speak at home about the issue before taking part in a “Noisy Classroom” debate at school where the talk rules are expected to be used.
+Children are encouraged to actively join in the discussion using the talk rules but they are not only used in these sessions.
 Teachers plan regular opportunities across the curriculum to engage the children in discussion with a real focus on clear and effective “talk”.

 The impact on our children is clear: progress, sustained learning and transferrable skills.
 With the implementation of the writing journey being well-established and taught thoroughly in both key stages, children are becoming more confident writers and by the time they are in upper key stage 2, most genres of writing are familiar to them and the teaching can then focus on sustained writing, the manipulation of grammar and a real emphasis on writer’s craft.

 Assessment for writing is based upon a piece of fiction and non-fiction writing each half term using the schools assessment framework.
 End of year judgments are made across a range of pieces over time which evidence all the age related standards necessary.

-In relation to reading, children have regular opportunities to access age related reading comprehensions which in addition to assessing understanding demonstrates the ability to read texts fluently.
+In relation to independent reading, children have regular opportunities to access age related reading comprehensions which in addition to assessing understanding demonstrates the ability to read texts fluently.

 Our key stage 2 statutory data demonstrates that by the time children leave Lowtown, a high percentage (above national levels) are achieving at least age related expectations in English writing, reading and grammar with many working within the greater depth standard.

 As all aspects of English are an integral part of the curriculum - cross-curricular writing standards have also improved as skills taught in English lessons are transferred into other subjects.
-This demonstrates consolidation in practise with pupils gaining a deeper understanding of how to use their reading and writing skills effectively across the entire curriculum.
+This demonstrates consolidation in practise with pupils gaining a deeper understanding of how to use their reading, writing and speaking skills effectively across the entire curriculum.